These Are the Top Sights in Long Beach

 When glittering nuggets of gold were discovered in the Sierra Foothills, a hell-bent tide of fortune-hunters raced as fast as they could to the Gold Country.
 Sailing as far as they could up from San Francisco Bay east on the Old Sacramento River, the gold-hungry pioneers pulled up at the furthest point they could given that they were in their sailing ships.
 A town sprang up seemingly overnight, with a slew of buildings constructed out of leftover ship timbers and sails—this was the birth of Old Town Sacramento.
 And today, on those same sycamore-shaded banks of the Old Sacramento River, you too can get a sense of those years; only now you can do so at a 28-acre National Historic Landmark.

-Completely blocked off to street traffic, this corner of the Old Sacramento Waterfront relives the days when the Pony Express and the First Transcontinental Railroad rolled around town.
-Old Sacramento State Historic Park is a beauty to behold, with exterior walls of the historic Eagle Theater still intact, constructions of canvas and wood salvaged from ships, and the 1855 Huntington-Hopkins Hardware store full of fun trinkets from the bygone era.
+Completely blocked off to street traffic, this section of the Old Sacramento Waterfront preserves the time when the Pony Express and the First Transcontinental Railroad were active within the town.
+Old Sacramento State Historic Park is a beauty to behold, with the exterior walls of the historic Eagle Theater still intact, constructions of canvas and wood taken from ships, and the 1855 Huntington-Hopkins Hardware store full of fun trinkets from the bygone era.

 While a good portion of Old Town Sac proffers in Gold Rush romance, Brook’s Novelty Antiques is a timewarp to a pre-Spotify era when record stores were an essential component of a trendy neighborhood.
 Located on Firehouse Alley, this hidden gem brims with bins of jazz, soul, and classic rock.
 You can also find a small collection of vintage Americana; keep an eye out for jukeboxes, pinballs, and slot machines.